Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 • Travel

 The second category is much smaller but no less important than your spending.
-In the 70 20 10 budget, you plan to save 20% of your total income.
-This is a great goal to set, especially as you consider that many American households don’t save much of anything.
+With this budget, you plan to save 20% of your total income.

-Although starting with saving 10% of your income is better than nothing, increasing that amount to 20% gives you that much more wiggle room.
+Although starting with saving 10% of your income as part of the 10% rule is better than nothing, increasing that amount to 20% gives you that much more wiggle room.

-However, everyone should make it a goal to save a decent portion of their income.
-We all need an emergency fund as well as to save more long-term (think: retirement).
-Consider some of these ways to save money from your salary.
-Let’s dive into some of the places you can save money.
+However, everyone should aim to save a decent portion of their income.
+We all need an emergency fund, and to save more long-term (think: retirement).
+Consider some of these ways to save.

 Include an emergency fund as part of your 70-20-10 budget

-Although there aren’t a ton of hard-and-fast personal finance “rules,” having an emergency fund is always essential.
+Although there aren’t many hard-and-fast personal finance “rules,” having an emergency fund is always essential.
 You need to start with an emergency fund before any other savings.
 Your emergency fund is that sum of money that you can draw from in case of, well, emergencies.

 Having to have your car towed after a breakdown on the highway would be one example.
 Calling a plumber to fix that leaky faucet, paying for a sudden medical co-pay, or buying a plane ticket to a beloved family member’s funeral may all be emergency situations.

-When calculating how much you’d need for 3 or 6 months worth of expenses, your budget will come in handy.
-For this, you want to stick to only the bare essentials: mortgage/rent, transportation to work or job interviews, groceries, and any other non-negotiable expenses.
+When calculating how much you’d need for 3 or 6 months’ worth of expenses, your budget will come in handy.
+For this, you want to stick to a bare bones budget: mortgage/rent, transportation to work or job interviews, groceries, and any other non-negotiable expenses.

 A note: be sure to keep your emergency fund in an easily accessible account.
 (Don’t put it into a retirement account where you won’t be able to get the money out for years.)
 A high-yield savings account is a good option for your basic emergency fund.